marcobrb/manga-translator-gui/README.md

 # manga-translator-gui

-Tkinter GUI to OCR manga panels and translate with DeepL.
+Small Python app to OCR manga panels and translate the japanese text with the DeepL API.
 See `pyproject.toml` for requirements.

 ## Setup (Poetry)